rolandshoemaker/wile-e-coyote/README.md

 ## Design

-Go based context-aware highly concurrent load testing framework for the [`boulder`](https://github.com/letsencrypt/boulder) CA server infrastructure.
+Go based context-aware highly concurrent load testing framework for the [`boulder`](https://github.com/letsencrypt/boulder) CA server software.

 The aim of `wile-e-coyote` is to throughly test `boulder` in a way that will mimic real life user interation with the service via the `WFE`.
 To accomplish this it executes various test chains in individual goroutines that each mimic a specific set of user actions.
 The number of goroutines executing these test chains can be controlled by the various test modes the `wile-e-coyote` binary provides.